How to Protect Your Rights when Detained by Law Enforcement in Texas?

 Being detained by law enforcement in Texas is a scary and stressful experience, even if you know that you have not committed any crimes.
 It is vital to know how you can protect your rights during detention to avoid or minimize criminal penalties and negative consequences.

 Below, we will discuss the steps you can take to protect your rights when detained by police or taken into custody in Texas.
-Do not hesitate to contact our criminal defense lawyers at The Law Office of Brett H. Pritchard if you or a loved one has been detained by law enforcement.
+Do not hesitate to contact our criminal defense lawyers at the Law Office of Brett H. Pritchard if you or a loved one has been detained by law enforcement.

 What’s the Difference Between Detention and Arrest?